amirahnasihah/backend-development/01-es6-review-intro/README.md

 `Array.prototype.find`

-The find method returns the first element of the array that satisfies the Boolean test in the callback.
-If no element passes the Boolean test, undefined is returned.
+The `find` method **returns the first element of the array that satisfies the Boolean test in the callback**.
+If no element passes the Boolean test, `undefined` is returned.

 The callback passed to the find function can accept any of the three arguments: `item`, `index`, `array`.